 Let’s Knock Down Newton Abbot!

 I was quite shocked when I saw how hideous the new Market Walk is: shoddily built pastel coloured ticky-tack cubes with a vaguely 70’s retro feel.
 They already looked hopelessly outdated the day they were opened – more like a film set for a low budget psychedelic comedy-thriller.
 The really house-of-horrors scary thing is, these ticky-tack cubes are actually better than what was there before!
-To this day I cannot figure out why they did not demolish the whole of the market walk in all of it’s hideous 70’s entirety and create something akin to the beautiful market square that existed previously, complete with its delightful London Plane trees and wooden kiosks.
+To this day I cannot figure out why they did not demolish the whole of the market walk in all of it’s hideous 70’s entirety and create something akin to the beautiful market square that existed previously, complete with its delightful London Plane trees and wooden kiosks selling all manner of quality local goodies.

 Anyway, I digress.
 First we had the demolition of the Penn Inn lido and park to make way for a flyover that would take 40 years to build.
 Then there was the demolition of a beautiful and expansive market square to make way for a supermarket and the ‘Market Walk’.
 Then came the demolition of our bus station to be replaced by a phenomenally ugly government office block.
 And now we have this – more demolition to make way for another supermarket!